SurniaUlula/wpsso-schema-json-ld/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires additional customizable Schema properties for products, events, places / locations, recipes, etc., then you may want the Premium version for those additional features.

 **Note that values for Schema type and sub-type properties are created automatically based on different option values, WordPress object properties, WordPress object metadata, 3rd party plugin data, and service API data.
-The WPSSO JSON Premium add-on offers *human-friendly* customizable options, and these option values may be used for one or several different properties.**
+The WPSSO JSON Premium add-on offers *human-friendly* customizable options, and option values may be used for one or several different properties.**

 * Includes additional customizable option values in the Document SSO metabox: